Angeles National Forest

 Arcadia, CA 91006

-The Dam Fire remains at 220 acres with 87% percent containment.
-Firefighters continue to monitor and patrol the areas of the fire that are inaccessible.
-Crews will secure containment lines and cool areas along the perimeter.
+The Dam Fire remains at 220 acres with 95% percent containment.
+Firefighters continue to monitor and patrolled the areas of the fire that are inaccessible.
+Crews will continue with backhaul operations, the process of gathering equipment like hose, hose fittings, nozzles, and recycling.
+Equipment will be cleaned, repaired, and organized to be ready for the next incident.

-Cooking stoves, lanterns, and similar devices which use propane, white gas, or similar fuels are prohibited at this time.
+No fires of any type including cooking stoves, lanterns, and similar devices which use propane, white gas, or similar fuels are allowed at this time.

 ABOUT THE ANGELES NATIONAL FOREST